Diversity, Disparity, Advocacy, Service

 The Council on Graduate Medical Education recommends a minimum of 60 primary care providers and 85 specialists per 100,000 residents.
 According to a report by the California HealthCare Foundation in 2014, the San Joaquin Valley averages far below, with 48 primary care doctors and 80 specialists per 100,000 residents.
 The Council on Graduate Medical Education Valley statistics lie in stark contrast to the Bay Area, which averages 86 primary care physicians and 175 specialists per 100,000 residents.

 All of this, and more, translates to lower levels of health literacy, decreased access to health care services, and ultimately poorer health outcomes for the Valley’s most vulnerable population.

 Valley Children's Mission

 The organization recognizes that ethnic and cultural diversity are important aspects of providing the highest quality care, and is dedicated to recruiting both physicians and staff who are equally diverse.
-Valley Children’s Healthcare is home to more than 550 physicians and 3,000 staff, and partners with providers and organizations throughout our 11-county service area to deliver the best care to kids closer to home.
-The Pediatric Residency Program is equally committed to the health and wellbeing of our pediatric population, actively advocating for and serving the children of the Central San Joaquin Valley.
+Valley Children’s Healthcare is home to more than 670 physicians and 3,500 staff, and partners with providers and organizations throughout our service area to deliver the best care to kids closer to home.
+The Pediatric Residency Program is equally committed to the health and well-being of our pediatric population, actively advocating for and serving the children of the Central San Joaquin Valley.